 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- Eat a variety of fruits and vegetables; focus on leafy greens.
-You want to “eat from the rainbow” of different types and colors for more nutrients.
+- Eat a variety of fruits and vegetables.
+Focus on leafy greens.
+You want to eat from the rainbow of different types and colors for more nutrients.
 Vegetables like kale, turnip greens or Swiss chard are rich in iron and B vitamins, which can help ward off fatigue.
 Try sautéing the greens in olive oil and sprinkling in some fresh minced garlic, chopped onion and a splash of balsamic vinegar.

 - Eat complex carbs.
 Foods that have complex carbohydrates consist of three or more natural sugars and are rich in fiber.
 These foods enter the bloodstream gradually, causing only a moderate rise in insulin levels, which can help stabilize your mood and keep your cravings under control.
 Try sweet potatoes, squash, pumpkin, lentils, potatoes and unprocessed oats.

-The word ‘PMS’ is more acceptable.
-But with PMS sufferers, as soon as their period starts, they feel better.
-There’s usually a week of feeling wonderful.
+“Sometimes, women say they have PMS when, in fact, they are depressed,” says Dr. Bradley.
+“But with PMS sufferers, as soon as their period starts, they feel better.
 When someone who tells me every day of the month they’re feeling depressed, that is not PMS.
-But sometimes, that’s an easier word than saying they’re depressed.
+But sometimes, that’s an easier word than saying they’re depressed.”